 How to grow citronella plant from cutting?

-Most gardeners get these as a starter and then propagate the plant.
+Most gardeners get these as a starter and then propagate citronella plant.
 They are not the type that is grown from seed.
 These plants are generally propagated from stem cuttings.
-Here is a step-to-step guide on how it’s done.
+Here is a step-to-step guide on how to grow citronella plant from cutting and on how it’s done.

 Step-1: procuring cuttings